 The existing HBTBID was established in 2014 with an assessment rate of three percent (3%) on overnight lodging revenues in Huntington Beach.
-While the HBTBID has been successful, there was still opportunity for growth in overnight visitation and room night sales revenue, especially during non-peak periods.
-At the time of HBTBID renewal in 2019, the City of Huntington Beach provided VHB with funding from Transient Occupancy Tax revenues, equal to one percent (1%) of overnight lodging revenues in Huntington Beach, pursuant to an MOU between the City and VHB.
-The City and VHB have terminated the MOU and entered into a new long-term agreement with the City that includes the City retaining 100% of all TOT revenues.
-In the renewal of the HBTIBD, the assessment rate was increased initially to four percent (4%) of gross short-term room rental revenue to ensure that tourism promotion funding was not decreased during the term of the renewed HBTBID.
+While the HBTBID has been successful, there is was still opportunity for growth in overnight visitation and room night sales revenue, especially during non-peak periods.
+Currently At the time of HBTBID renewal in 2019, the City of Huntington Beach provides provided VHB with funding from Transient Occupancy Tax revenues, equal to one percent (1%) of overnight lodging revenues in Huntington Beach, pursuant to an MOU between the City and VHB.
+The City and VHB intend to terminate have terminated the MOU and entered into a new-It is the intent of VHB to develop a long-term agreement with the City that includes the City retaining 100% of all TOT revenues.
+The In the renewal of the HBTIBD, the assessment rate in the renewed HBTBID will be was increased initially to four percent (4%) of gross short-term room rental revenue to ensure that tourism promotion funding was not decreased during the term of the renewed HBTBID.
 To continue to ensure that tourism promotion funding is adequate to remain competitive with other popular destinations, this Plan has been modified to increase the assessment rate to six percent (6%) of gross short-term room rental revenue.
-The modified assessment rate is effective beginning on July 1, 2024, or as soon as possible thereafter, and shall continue through the duration of the HBTBID's term.
-There are several reasons to modify this Plan.
+The modified assessment rate is effective beginning on AprilJuly 1, 2024, or as soon as possible thereafter, and shall continue through the duration of the HBTBID's term.
+There are several reasons to renew modify this Planthe HBTBID.
 The most compelling reasons are: